theodorosploumis/hidden-catalog/README.md

 # Hidden Catalog
-This is the installation profile for the Drupal distribution "Hidden Catalog".
+This is the installation profile for the Drupal distribution "**Hidden Catalog**".

 ## About